Milan Basumatary

-Milan Basumatary (born 2 September 1997) is an Indian professional footballer who plays as a midfielder and striker for Shillong Lajong in the I-League.
+Milan Basumatary (born 2 September 1997) is an Indian professional footballer who plays as a midfielder.

 Career

 Early career

 Born in Kokrajhar, Assam, Basumatary started playing football in his village for the Kokrajhar Football Academy as part of the Sports Authority of India.
 In 2012, Basumatary led the Assam U15 side to the Mir Iqbal Hussain Trophy championship, being named as the tournament's top scorer and most valuable player.
 After his impressive performance, Basumatary joined the All India Football Federation Regional Academy in Kalyani and the AIFF Elite Academy.
 In 2014, Basumatary was a part of the Aspire Academy All-Stars and earned a trial at Dutch club, PSV Eindhoven.

 Shillong Lajong

 In January 2016, it was announced that Basumatary signed with I-League side, Shillong Lajong.
 On 24 January 2016, Basumatary made his professional debut for the club against Bengaluru FC.
 He came on as an 87th-minute substitute for Bipin Singh as Shillong Lajong lost 3–0.